Øredev 2012 - Day 1

 When you are about to remove pieces of ugly code, ask yourself if you are really (really) sure you know what you are doing.
 Do you understand what the code does?
 Can some unintentional side-effects be critical to the system?

-If you still decide that you want to proceed, stay committed!
-Rewriting is boring and tedious, with the result being code that does exactly the same thing (should have zero noticable impact).
-Giving up halfway in will make things worse!
+If you still decide to proceed, stay committed!
+Rewriting is boring and tedious, with the end result being code that does exactly the same thing (should have zero noticable impact).
+To give up halfways in will make things worse!

 All in all, a really awesome session - check it out!